cyberark/conjur/docs/tutorials/integrations/authenticators.md

 The Possum server stores the signing keys encrypted in the database.
 If your custom authenticator is configured with a database connection, you can fetch the signing key using SQL (or the Ruby object-relational helper code).

 Since the signing keys are encrypted, connecting to the database is not sufficient to read one.
-You also need to have the encryption key, which you provide to the Conjur server using the environment variable `POSSUM_DATA_KEY`.
+You also need to have the encryption key, which you provide to the Conjur server using the environment variable `CONJUR_DATA_KEY`.

 In Ruby code, it looks like this: